 It’s important to always have one eye on your competitors, but equally crucial is the need to maintain focus on what your business does well and how it can continue to satisfy customer expectations.

 Another unavoidable upshot of growth is that your organization’s compliance responsibilities will increase.
-Meeting existing rules and regulations could become more complicated as your firm and its workforce get bigger, and there is also the possibility of having to meet standards from which you were previously exempt.
+Meeting existing rules and regulations could become more complicated as your firm and its workforce get bigger.
+There is also the possibility of having to meet standards from which you were previously exempt.

-The recently launched General Data Protection Regulation (GDPR) creates a range of new compliance tasks that will increase in magnitude as your company expands.
+The recently launched General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA) create a range of new compliance tasks that will increase in magnitude as your company expands.

 As well as ensuring that everyone in your workforce is aware of regulatory demands and their day-to-day significance, it is worth looking into dedicated business systems that can help you stay in compliance with the latest legislation.